Aileen Thomas, creator of The Sensitive’s Solution

 If you can relate to any of my experience, I extend a warm invitation to you to join The Sensitive’s Solution.
 The healing path is a wonderful, liberating journey!

-As a free subscriber, you will receive a personalized Portions Profile and Sensitive’s Food List, as well as be able to add foods you ate to your Portions Profile and watch it fill in over the day.
-As a premium subscriber, you will have access to several other functions that simplify and streamline your ability to manage and track your progress.
+As a Basic Subscriber, you will receive a personalized Portions Profile and Sensitive’s Food List, as well as be able to add foods you ate to your Portions Profile and watch it fill in over the day.
+As a Premium Subscriber, you will have access to several other functions that simplify and streamline your ability to manage and track your progress.

 Welcome!
 I’m so glad you’re here!